ClemSau/docker-and-kubernetes-course-notes/sections/4_making_real_projects_with_docker.md

 In order to allow external network to access the conterner's intern network and make requests, we need to map the ports accordingly

 ![Port mapping](img/4_1.png)

+## Copy operations segmentation

+It is important to be aware of the order in which `COPY`, and `RUN` keywords are used, because when docker detect a change in the process of one step, it reruns all the following steps during the build.